Welcome to Our Blog on the Camino Portuguese

-Amazing Vistas and Pilgrim Meals : Agueda to Albergaria a Nova
+Amazing Vistas and Pilgrim Meals on Camino : Agueda to Albergaria a Nova

 When we awoke this morning the world outside was swathed in a thick layer of fog.
 We made our way down to a lovely breakfast buffet with cereal, bread, jam, cakes, pastries, juice, and fantastic coffee around 7:30 am.